 MarginFront MCP Tools Reference

 This is a complete list of the core MarginFront MCP tools.
-There are 25 tools total, organized into groups: read-only, write, diagnostic, destructive, canonical analytics, and pricing setup.
+There are 32 tools total, organized into groups: read-only, write, diagnostic, destructive, canonical analytics, pricing setup, portal sessions, and catalog discovery.
 Your AI assistant calls these tools automatically when you ask it questions about your MarginFront data.
 You don’t need to memorize tool names.
 Just ask in plain English and the AI picks the right tool.
 Detailed parameters and examples for every tool live in the machine-readable llms-mcp.txt, which is the canonical source the MCP server and AI clients both read.Read-Only Tools (8)

 These tools look things up without changing anything.1. verify